-The Mediators will lead the discussion to a decision by the people on what to do to make things better, through clarifying:
+The MSO will lead the discussion to a decision by the person what to do to make things better, through clarifying:

-- what they are hoping will be the outcome from using the mediation processes - o how fixed is this outcome - o reality check any hoped-for outcomes - what are all possible solutions, or paths to a solution, and which option will work best for them; - if dealing with both parties, what is the 'common ground' in the description of the problem and the commitment to the preferred solution; - if people are emotionally stressed, do they have/need: support from family/friends, or counselling? - whether people have all the relevant information they need? - o they may need assistance in identifying the required information and who/where to get it from.
+- what they are hoping will be the outcome this process - o how fixed is this outcome - o reality check any hoped-for outcomes - what are all possible solutions, or paths to a solution, and which option will work best for them; - if dealing with both parties, what is the 'common ground' in the description of the problem and the commitment to the preferred solution; - if people are emotionally stressed, do they have/need: support from family/friends, or counseling? - whether people have all the relevant information they need? - o they may need assistance in identifying the required information and who/where to get it from.